andy-goellner/pco-python-sdk/README.md

 NOTE: The client is a singleton.
 You only need to initialize it once with an `http_client` or `credentials` from then on you can call `PCOClient()` to return the already configured client.

+The client also takes care of checking token expirations and will automatically refresh it using the refresh token in the credentials.
+After refreshing the token it will pass the new token to the function passed into the token_updater property so it can be saved if needed.

 # Contributing
 ## Cutting a version